milansismanovic/FreETarget/README.md

 Attach the paper pull frame and the motor frame on the target box.

 ## Improvements
 Find a simple way to attach the rod for the roll holder, so it can't slip out.
 Glueing is not a good option as it adds friction.
+Maybe a cap that is slightly conic inside, so the rod doesn't move out.